nikkhil160/nikhil/cln2y2hw8000908mscsoj14fs.md

 ---
 title: "Agency or A Freelancer for Facebook Ads?"
-seoTitle: "Agency or A Freelancer for your Facebook Ads Management?"
+seoTitle: "Agency or A Freelancer for Shopify E-commerce Business?"
-seoDescription: "Should you hire an agency or A Freelancer for your Facebook Ads Management?
+seoDescription: "Should you hire an agency or A Freelancer for your Shopify e-commerce Business?
 This article answers your queries with proper recommendations for your biz"
 datePublished: Thu Sep 28 2023 08:59:55 GMT+0000 (Coordinated Universal Time)
 cuid: cln2y2hw8000908mscsoj14fs
 slug: agency-or-a-freelancer-for-facebook-ads